2022061714142662ac29d28e377.quangtri-banner.jpg

 In General

-After the war, an estimated 800,000 tons out of the 7,8 million tons of munition dropped by U.S forces on Vietnam, failed to detonate, contaminating around 20% of the country.
+After the war, the former Quang Tri province estimated that about 800,000 tons out of the 7,8 million tons of munition dropped by U.S forces on Vietnam, failed to detonate, contaminating around 20% of the country.
+The former Quang Binh province had 100% of its communes, wards, and towns contaminated with landmines and unexploded ordnance.
 On top of that, is a smaller but unknown amount of unexploded ordnance and weapons used by the both sides on battlefields.
 The most heavily contaminated province is Quảng Trị, where fighting between U.S. and Vietnamese forces was at its fiercest.
-Over three decades after the war ended, Quảng Trị province is still affected by explosive remnants of war (ERW), which have killed and injured more than 8,000 people (1.4% of its total population 2011) since 1975.
+Over three decades after the war ended, the former Quảng Trị province is still affected by explosive remnants of war (ERW), which have killed and injured more than 8,000 people (1.4% of its total population 2011) since 1975.
 There are a lot of the incidents caused by poor peoples uneducated handling of the explosives to sell for scrap metal.
 Children under the age of 16 take a high rate, 31% of the total number of victims.

 Recently released was a final report of ERW and landmine contamination, based on results of an impact assessment and rapid technical response project known as the Landmine Impact Survey (LIS), conducted by the Technology Centre for Bomb and Mine Disposal (BOMICEN) of the Ministry of Defense, and the Vietnam Veterans of America Foundation (VVAF).
-The survey results indicated that out of six provinces in central Vietnam, Quảng Trị province has the highest levels of ERW contamination: approximately 83.8% of the total land area is affected by ERW.
+The survey results indicated that out of six provinces in central Vietnam, the former Quang Tri province has the highest level of landmine contamination: approximately 83.8% of its total land area is affected by landmines, and the former Quang Binh province has about 27.7% of its natural land area affected.
 These and many other findings indicate, that more than three decades after the war ended, ERW still remain a major threat to the safety of local people in their daily activities, and an obstacle to socio-economic development.

 statistics